Sixteen more Victorians die of virus

 The deaths take the total number nationally to 395 and the toll in Victoria to 309.

-It was not immediately known how many of those deaths were linked to existing outbreaks or involved nursing homes, amid increasing concerns for some facilities.
+“But while these numbers are positive I wouldn’t want anyone in Victoria to think we had the luxury of backing off.”

-Reports on Sunday said specialist medical teams had entered the Doutta Galla facility at Yarraville after 19 residents tested positive for the virus on Saturday.
+The premier also confirmed specialist medical teams had entered the Doutta Galla facility at Yarraville with a number of residents moved from the centre.

+There were reports 19 residents tested positive for the virus on Saturday.

 As late as Friday, Doutta Galla reported that no further staff or residents had tested positive but said further testing was underway.